New to Sly Flourish? Start Here!

 This lazy encounter benchmark has only two steps and all of it can be done without any online tool or referenced table.

-The second part requires some work to understand but once you see the examples it should hopefully click for you.
+The second step requires some work to understand but once you see the examples it should hopefully click.
 Once it does, you can keep this guideline in your head and use it as a gauge to determine if encounters are edging into deadly.

 Let's say we have four 3rd level characters and they stumble on a warband of ten orcs.
 That's our simple situation.
 That's step one.
 We didn't yet worry about "balancing" this encounter, it came from what makes sense given the situation.

 Step 2.
 Is this encounter deadly?